-There has been much discussion regarding the state of flux we find ourselves in with respect to the number of LSAT administrations and law school applications.
+There has been much discussion regarding the state of flux we find ourselves in with respect to the number of LSAT administrations and law school applications in 2018.
 After five years of declining numbers (2010-2015) followed by two years of anemic growth (2015-2017), LSAT administrations are up significantly throughout the 2017-2018 cycle.
 Following another big test in February, total administered LSAT’s were up 18.1% over last year.
 That’s the largest year-over-year jump since 2001-2002.

 This numerical explosion is even more shocking considering the headwinds blowing against these LSAT numbers.
 In just the past two years, many law schools have begun accepting the GRE as a substitute for the LSAT for admission.
 Secondly, the United States has experienced a generally strong (or at the very least growing) economy for the past eight LSAT cycles.
 Normally, LSAT numbers tend to run inversely with economic numbers: a growing economy causes LSAT numbers to contract, or at least grow slowly, while economic slowdowns tend to cause numbers to climb.
 Since the bottom of the recession in 2009-2010, that trend has held…until this year.
 The economy is still hot, yet LSAT numbers have turned around in a big way.